minerllabs/competition_submission_template/README.md

 ## Local evaluation

 You can perform local training and evaluation using utility scripts shared in this directory.
-To mimic the online training phase you can run `./utility/train_locally.sh` from repository root.
+To mimic the online training phase you can run `./utility/train_locally.sh` from repository root, you can specify `--verbose` for complete logs.

 ```
 aicrowd_minerl_starter_kit❯ ./utility/train_locally.sh --verbose